carolineburns3/finalproject/README.md

 <img src="Images/reading8scatter.png" width="600" height="400">

 In order to explore the relationship between types of expenditure and test score outcomes we can look at a scatter plot of instruction expenditure and standardized test scores.
 Instruction expenditure is state's spending on things specifically related to instruction of students.
+Perhaps targeted expenditure to instruction could have more of an impact on standardized test results.

 ![alt text](Images/PerPupilIns8thGradeMath.png)